silverstripe/silverstripe-controllerpolicy/README.md

 This could be useful for example if you wish to disable caching on test servers, or if you are doing aggressive caching and want your editors to see changed resources immediately.

+### Overriding policies

+If you apply a policy to a certain `Controller` it will apply to all inheriting controllers too.
+For example if we have `FooPage_Controller extends Page_Controller` then the `Page_Controller` policy will also affect the `FooPage_Controller`.

+You can break that chain easily by applying a policy to the inheriting controller as long as you are not using arrays for configuration (which you ordinarily wouldn't be - but see the "Complex policies" chapter below):

+	FooPage_Controller:
+ 	  dependencies:
+	    Policies: '%$NoopPolicy'

+The `NoopPolicy` is a policy that does nothing, so you can use it to "disable" certain controllers.
+This is useful for example for GET-based multi-step forms (via the [silverstripe-multiform](https://github.com/silverstripe/silverstripe-multiform)) module, where steps are traversed via GET requests, and URIs don't differ - hence preventing your from actually progressing through the form.

+Note that you can use any other policy to override the existing one - it doesn't need to be `NoopPolicy`.

+### PageControlledPolicy

+Here is an example of how to implement CMS capability to override the max-age per specific page.
+In your config file put the following statements:

+	Injector:
+	  GeneralCachingPolicy:
+		class: CachingPolicy
+		properties:
+		  cacheAge: 900
+	Page_Controller:
+	  dependencies:
+		Policies: '%$GeneralCachingPolicy'
+	Page:
+	  extensions:
+		- PageControlledPolicy

+Here, applying the `PageControlledPolicy` extension to the `Page` results in a new "MaxAge" field being written into the DB, and a new tab available ("Caching") which lets the ADMIN user tweak the cache max-age header (denominated in minutes).

 ### Complex policies via array-merging